oonisim/Kubernetes/README.md

 ### Parameters

 Parameters for an environment are all isolated in group_vars of the environment inventory.
 Go through the group_vars files to set values.

-#### EC2_KEYPAIR_NAME

-Set the AWS SSH keypair name to use to **EC2_KEYPAIR_NAME** as an enviornment variable and/or in aws.yml.

-#### ENV_ID

-ENV_ID in env.yml is used to tag the target environment and the tags are used to identify configuration items that belong to the enviornment, e.g. EC2 dynamic inventory hosts.

-#### Master node information
-Information of the master node instance.
-If run_aws.sh is used, it creates a file **master** which includs them and run_k8s.sh can use them.
-Otherwise set them in env.yml after having created the AWS instances.

-* K8S_MASTER_HOSTNAME
-* K8S_MASTER_NODE_IP

-#### REMOTE_USER
-Use the default Linux account (centos for CentOS EC2) that can sudo without password as the Ansible remote_user to run the playbooks If using another account, configure it and make sure it can sudo without password and configure .ssh/config.

-#### K8S_ADMIN and LINUX_USERS
-K8S_ADMIN user runs K8S operations once K8S is up.
-Set a name to be used as an account to K8S_ADMIN in server.yml.
-The account is creaated via LINUX_USERS in server.yml, and set the password in the corresponding field.
-Use [mkpasswd as explained in Ansible document](http://docs.ansible.com/ansible/latest/faq.html#how-do-i-generate-crypted-passwords-for-the-user-module).

 ```
 .